Assistance programs in Bucks County PA.

 CHIP Program - This program focuses on children, and it provides free health care, dental and mental health services for children, ages 0 to 19, who are not eligible for medical assistance.
 To apply for the free health care, contact: AETNA/US Healthcare: 1.800.822.2447 or Blue Cross/Blue Shield: 1.800.464.5437

 Patient Assistance/Prescription Plans is offered by Pharmaceutical Manufacturers Association of America.
-Call them at 1.800.762.4636.
 This group offers a free copy of patient prescription assistance directory.
 Physician may be required to call.
 The directories give information on free medications.

 Phoenixville Area Dental Network - Contact information is 1.877.765.0477.
 This group provides free dental care to uninsured children who reside in the service area of Phoenixville Hospital.
 There are income criteria in order to apply.

-Kids Smiles, which is located at 2821 Island Avenue, Philadelphia, Pennsylvania, and phone number of (215.492.9291) is a non-profit dental provider that gives free dental care for children covered by Medical Assistance or CHIP, as well as uninsured children whose families meet income criteria.
+Kids Smiles, which is located at 2821 Island Avenue, Philadelphia, Pennsylvania, and phone number of (215.492.9291) is a non-profit dental provider.
+Many volunteer dentists and staff give help.
+The non-profit gives free dental care for children covered by Medical Assistance or CHIP, as well as uninsured children whose families meet income criteria.
 Uninsured patients are charged $20 for a visit.

 Several other locations operate in the area.
 Find more Bucks County community clinics.